laboon/CS1632_Fall2016/exercises/Security-Exercise.md

 ### Hints

 1. Basic mission #7 - If you don't know basic Unix commands such as `ls`, you may want to read up on them.
+You may also want to check out the different ways to execute multiple commands in one statement on Unix (besides pipes and file redirection operators).
 2. Basic mission #8 - This mission requires knowledge of server-side includes (SSI).
 You may want to review this page: https://www.owasp.org/index.php/Server-Side_Includes_(SSI)_Injection
 3. Basic mission #11 - All of these songs are by the same person, and whoever created the directories underneath this is a big fan.
 Also, you may want to freshen up on why some files are hidden on Unix systems.